gabrieltaylor/slate/README.md

 ## Deploy to Render.com

+First determine which branch you'd like to use for `staging` / `prod`.

+Then follow these steps:

 1. Make changes to `render.yaml` as needed.
 2. `mix phx.gen.secret` and copy the key
 3. Visit render.com, and go to YAML in the navigation.